-Electrolux designed the first ever vacuum cleaner with metal runners.
-We launched the world’s first countertop dishwasher.
-These are some other notable years in Electrolux design history.Read more
+Electrolux designed the first ever vacuum cleaner with metal runners and launched the world’s first countertop dishwasher.
+Here you can follow other notable years in the company’s design history.Read more

 Founding an international company

-It was a Santo vacuum cleaner, an American machine that was also being sold in Europe.
-It had a motor and a pump, weighed 20 kilos, and sold for the daunting price of SEK 500 kronor – the equivalent of over SEK 20,000 kronor in today’s currency. ”If I could make this machine lighter and cheaper,” thought Wenner-Gren, ”I could sell one in every home.”
-Then and there he hatched the ideas that were to become Elektrolux.
+Wenner-Gren spotted the Santo vacuum cleaner, an American machine that was also being sold in Europe.
+It had a motor and a pump, weighed 20 kilos, and was sold for the daunting price of SEK 500 kronor – the equivalent of over SEK 20,000 in today’s currency.
+If the machine coule be made lighter and cheaper he could sell one in every home.
+It was there and then that Wenner-Gren hatched the first idea that was to become Elektrolux.

 When Wenner-Gren returned to Sweden, he contacted Lux’s new president, C. G. Lindblom, proposing to serve as a general agent for the new Swedish Lux vacuum cleaner in Germany.
-It has been said that Lindblom thought he might be dealing with a con man, for Wenner-Gren guaranteed annual sales of 500 vacuum cleaners.
+It has been said that Lindblom thought he might be dealing with a conman, for Wenner-Gren guaranteed annual sales of 500 vacuum cleaners.
 The contract was signed in December 1912.
-Business was superb in Germany, and one year later, Wenner-Gren was made the company’s agent in the United Kingdom and France.
-The ”Lux I,” as the first model was called, began being manufactured in 1912, but mass production did not get under way until 1913.
-It weighed 14 kg and cost about SEK 300 kronor, the equivalent of SEK 12,000 kronor in today’s currency.
-Like the Santo vacuum cleaner, the Lux I was a stationary model, and it had several disadvantages.
-Its range was only as long as the hose, for example, which made it difficult to clean stairs.
+Business flourished in Germany, and one year later, Wenner-Gren was made the company’s agent in the United Kingdom and France.
+Manufacturing of the first model, the Lux I,began in 1912, but mass production did not get under way until 1913.
+It weighed 14 kg and cost around SEK 300, the equivalent of SEK 12,000 kronor in today’s currency.
+Like the Santo vacuum cleaner, the Lux I was a stationary model and had several disadvantages.
+Its range was only as long as the hose which made stairs difficult to clean.

 Another important piece of the Lux vacuum cleaner puzzle was Aktiebolaget Elektromekaniska, founded by Sven Carlstedt.
-Elektromekaniska developed a universal motor that could run on either direct or alternating current, and it was the motor chosen for the Lux the vacuum cleaner.
+Elektromekaniska developed a universal motor that could run on either direct or alternating current, and was the motor chosen for the Lux vacuum cleaner.
 With the outbreak of the First World War in 1914, vacuum cleaner exports came to a standstill, and Wenner-Gren returned to Sweden.
 At that point, he contacted Sven Carlstedt at Elektromekaniska to discuss a new design – a small portable vacuum cleaner with a universal motor.
-Wenner-Gren had understood the difficulties associated with the stationary, rather awkward Lux machines.
+Wenner-Gren had understood the difficulties associated with the stationary, awkward Lux machines.

 He presented the new vacuum cleaner to Lux, but they didn’t believe in it.
 Instead, Wenner-Gren started his own company under the name Svenska Elektron AB, and sold his new vacuum under the Elektron name with great success.